 Individuals can subscribe to our mailing list.
 By subscribing we receive their explicit consent to be contacted to be informed about the Trust and related activities.
 Newsletters and e-mails have the facility to unsubscribe, if people no longer want to receive information.

-Personal data relating to friends, trustees, volunteers and employees are stored securely in a locked office and on a password protected Google drive accessed through a password protected computer.
+Personal data relating to friends, trustees, volunteers, beneficiaries and employees are stored securely in a locked office and on a password protected Google drive accessed through a password protected computer.

 In addition, contact details or people on our mailing list are stored electronically on a Mailchimp database for the distribution of newsletters and other notices.
 DBS data are stored by the ESCC DBS Umbrella Service.